Skip to main content

 Visitors can enjoy this exhibition as part of their visit into The Devil’s Porridge Museum.
 Normal admission prices and opening hours to The Devil’s Porridge Museum do apply.
 Find our admission prices and opening hours here>

-Crafted in Conflict will be coming to The Devil’s Porridge Museum soon!
+Crafted in Conflict will be at The Devil’s Porridge Museum until 28th February 2025.

 A photo of a creepy child wearing a gas mask with a illustration of a small phone box in the sky collaged on a burgundy background.
 A photo of The Devil's Porridge Museum is just visible behind the background.
 Some white text underneath the photo of the child with a gas mask gives that images source as Wikipedia.